Set up your publication

 Import your mailing list, if you have one

-Announce your newsletter to the world by sharing the link to your homepage: your.substack.com.
+Announce your newsletter to the world by sharing the link to that post or your homepage (i.e. your.substack.com)

 Tweet each post with a short thread (learn how)

 Once you have some posts under your belt, flesh out your “positioning” a bit more (edit here)

 Edit the one-sentence description that appears on your welcome page (your.substack.com/welcome) and entices people to sign up

 Fill out the details of your “About” page: include publishing schedule, your bio, and testimonials from happy readers (best if they’re in the form of embedded tweets)

 Read out comprehensive advice in “9 steps to going paid on Substack” (you should treat your paid launch as a separate event to the general announcement of your newsletter.
 It’s usually best to start in free mode while you get established and so your readers can get a sense of what your product will be)